spacecat33/more_brands/notes.md

 - Scraper

-- get some scraped data
+- get some scraped pages
 - allow user to select a different page number
+- get some brand names
+- allow user to select a brand name
+- allow user to select a new brand name/page